 1. Convert files into PDF

 Best practices must be put in place when publishing content.
 For example, converting a file into a PDF before uploading can make it more secured.
-The PDF format supports data encryption and offers secure approach to transfer data over the net.
-User Access level can be customized, and viruses or other malware will not affect the safety of the content in your PDF documents.
-Visual elements are preserved in PDF and interactive functions are usually supported by the format.
+The PDF format supports data encryption and offers secure approach to transfer data.
+Converting eBook files into PDF allows you to control user access and customize it, and it prevents viruses and other malware from affecting the safety of your content.
+Images, graphics, and fonts are preserved in a PDF format and interactive functions are usually supported.

-Watermarking your eBook isn’t a foolproof way to protect digital content but it can help.
+Watermarking your eBook isn’t a foolproof way to protect digital content, but it can be of great help.
 It makes it very difficult for someone to take credit for your work when your name is plastered across a document, for example.
 Digital watermarks are another way to improve security since they cannot be removed or altered, making them a very important tool when fighting copyright infringement on the web.
 This allows users to legally use the content, while adding security to the content to prevent illegal usage.
+Furthermore, if your eBook is, for some reason, copied, digital watermarks will travel with the copy wherever it goes, allowing you to identify who incurred in copyright infringement.

 4. Publish an official copyright notice